USS Vesole: Namesake

-Kay Kopl Vesole was born on 11 September 1913 in Pzedboz, Russia (now in Poland).
+Kay Kopl Vesole was born on 11 September 1913 in Przedbórz, Poland.
 Sometime thereafter, his family immigrated to the United States and settled in Iowa where he later attended the State University of Iowa.
 On 19 October 1942, he accepted an appointment as an Ensign in the United States Naval Reserve.
 He studied at a series of naval training schools during the remainder of 1942 and the first part of 1943.
 Beginning at the Naval Training School, Tucson, Arizona, he transferred to the Naval Training Station (Local Defense) at Boston, Massachusetts, in January 1943.
 The following month, he moved from Boston to Gulfport, Mississippi, to enter the Armed Guard School.
-In April, he moved to the Armed Guard Center located at New Orleans, then he was routed to Panama City, Florida, to take command of the armed guard gun crew on board a merchant ship.
+In April, he moved to the Armed Guard Center located at New Orleans.
+Then he was routed to Panama City, Florida, to take command of the armed guard gun crew on board a merchant ship.

 By December 1943, he commanded the armed guard crew assigned to the Liberty ship SS John Bascom.
 On the night of 2 December, the ship was anchored at Bari, Italy, when a massive air raid of 105 Luftwaffe Junkers Ju 88 bombers attacked the port.
 During that raid the ship was bombed.
-Before it sank Vesole directed the defense of the ship despite severe multiple wounds.
+Before it sank, Vesole directed the defense of the ship despite severe multiple wounds.
 When it became apparent that the ship would sink, he led a party below and supervised the evacuation of the wounded.
 Once in the lifeboat, he manned an oar and helped to row the boat ashore even though he had only one functional arm.
 When he reached land, he disregarded his wounds in order to help pull survivors out of the oil-covered and flaming waters and to get them safely into a nearby bomb shelter.
-Finally, an ammunition explosion inflicted still further fatal wounds on him.
+Finally, an ammunition explosion inflicted still further wounds on him, which proved fatal.
 He was posthumously awarded the Navy Cross.